AuxionCore/.github/profile/README.md

 # Auxion Core

 **Flowing open-source projects for a better web.**
-Auxion Core is the open-source branch of the Auxion brand, focused on developing browser extensions and tools that improve usability and user experience across the internet — especially for RTL (Right-to-Left) language users.
+Auxion Core is the open-source branch of the Auxion brand, focused on developing browser extensions and tools that improve usability and user experience across the internet.

 ---